openspim/openspim.github.io/xopenspim/alignment_rails.md

 Remove any optical parts from the illumination axis except for the kinematic mirrors (see Figure 1).
 If available, place a density filter (e.g., OD: 2.0) close to the exit face of the laser housing and set laser intensity to a minimum.
 The beam should be barely visible to the eye for safety reasons.

 <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Step 2</span>&nbsp;
 Adjust the beam splitter cube and aim for two beams that are perpendicular to each other when they hit the first two kinematic mirrors.
+Careful!
+The perpendicular beam path branching off the Beam Splitter easily tilts to one side, but this should be avoided (see yellow dotted line in Figure 1.
+Red double headed arrows indicate adjustment direction).

 <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Step 3</span>&nbsp;
 Adjust all kinematic mounts until the laser beam roughly follows the desired path along the optical rails (see Figure 1 below).
 Try to find the central spot of each KM as indicated in Figure 2.